zarthur/CSCC-Fundamentals-Android-Notes/week_11/readme.md

 ### Static Member Classes
 A **static member class** is a static class enclosed in and a member of another class.
-As an enclosed in another class, it has access to the outer class's methods and fields but because it is static, it only has access to the static methods and fields.
+As it is enclosed in another class, it has access to the outer class's methods and fields but because it is static, it only has access to the static methods and fields.
 Consider the following example.
 Suppose we wanted to create a class for rectangles that stored each rectangle's width and